-Beta Release.
-The current SKOPE application is a Beta release, meaning that while we believe the results to be accurate, the application has not been thoroughly tested and is subject to frequent change.
-The team is constantly adding features so all details of the application’s operations may not be reflected in this documentation.
+Alpha Release.
+The current SKOPE application is an alpha release, meaning that while we believe the results to be accurate, the application has not been thoroughly tested and is subject to frequent change.
+To run the application in another window, click here.
+The SKOPE team is constantly adding features so all details of the application’s operations may not be reflected in this documentation.
+We have a substantial backlog of features slated for development.
+At this point we would be particularly grateful for bug reports and reports that data does not seem to be displayed or graphed correctly.
+Please send comments and queries to Keith Kintigh.

 To select a dataset simply click on its title.
 If this is your first view of the dataset, you will be taken to its Info page.